top of page

 teal paint colours, teal colour scheme, teal colour schemes, teal colur palette, teal aesthetic, muted teal paint colour, shades of teal, dark teal paint colour, colours that go with teal

-If you're considering incorporating teal into your home, here are some stunning paint colours to choose from:
+If you're considering incorporating teal into your home, here are some stunning teal paint colours to choose from.
+Remember, always sample a colour on your wall and observe it at different times of day before committing!

-1. Vardo Paint: Taking inspiration from traditional Romany wagons, Vardo, by Farrow & Ball, is a bright and flamboyant teal colour.
-It works particularly well when paired with reds or dark greys.
+Taking inspiration from traditional Romany wagons, Vardo is a bright and flamboyant teal blue colour.
+It’s a high-energy shade that works particularly well when paired with rich reds or dark charcoals for a dramatic effect.

-3. Mykonos Harbour Paint: This blend of blue and green pigments captures the crisp beauty of the Aegean sea.
-Mykonos Harbour is a brave jewel tone that works beautifully on its own or when styled with impactful metallic accessories.
+This blend of blue and green pigments captures the crisp, refreshing beauty of the Aegean sea.
+It’s a brave jewel tone that works beautifully on its own as a statement or when styled with impactful metallic accessories.

-4. Tiru Paint: Inspired by the Graham and Brown 2019 Kabuki trend, Tiru is a serene teal colour that celebrates tranquility, good luck, and longevity.
+Inspired by the 2019 Kabuki trend, Tiru is a serene and spiritual teal that celebrates tranquility, good luck, and longevity.
+It’s a more muted, grey-green teal that acts as a calming neutral.

 teal paint colours, teal colour scheme, teal colour schemes, teal colur palette, teal aesthetic, muted teal paint colour, shades of teal, dark teal paint colour, colours that go with teal

-5. Phantom Paint: This intense and rich teal colour is hauntingly beautiful in large open spaces.
-Its striking green and blue hues captivate anyone who enters the room.
+This intense and rich teal is hauntingly beautiful in large open spaces.
+Its striking balance of green and blue hues captivates anyone who enters the room, making it ideal for a dining room or study.

-6. Mere Green: A luxurious and intense teal shade, Mere Green by Farrow & Ball, adds energy to contemporary homes while still retaining a traditional feel.
+A luxurious and intense teal shade, Mere Green adds energy to contemporary homes while still retaining a traditional feel.
+It’s a very green-leaning teal, perfect for those who love a deep, natural tone.

 Studio Jeandré offers an informed view of hardwood flooring, natural fibre carpets, hand knotted rugs,